01 of 07

 Feed the Penguin

-Wrap a large box in a black and white paper to resemble a penguin.
+Wrap a large box in black and white paper to resemble a penguin.
 Cut a hole near the top of the box and draw a face around the hole (the hole will be the penguin's mouth).
 Tape orange, paper triangles above and below the hole to resemble the penguin's beak.

 Place the cardboard penguin against a wall.
 Have kids line up four-to-five feet away from the penguin.
 Give them small, foam balls (call them fish).
 See who can toss the fish into the penguin's mouth.